Meet Our Clinicians

 Licensed School Psychologist

-Psychoeducational Testing, Therapy, and Parent Consultation
+Psychoeducational Testing, Therapy, Parent Consultation, SPACE, and Workshops

 Allie Farris specializes in supporting children and adolescents experiencing anxiety and related challenges.
 She provides individual therapy using evidence-based approaches such as cognitive-behavioral therapy (CBT), mindfulness, and practical tools to help children manage big feelings and build confidence.
 Allie is known for her collaborative style—she actively involves parents in the therapeutic process so that progress made in sessions carries over to home and school.